 EBITDA, Adjusted EBITDA and Free Cash Flow are non-GAAP measures as defined under the rules of the SEC.
 We define EBITDA as net income (loss) before interest expense, income taxes, depreciation and amortization.
 We define Adjusted EBITDA for the year ended December 31, 2012 as EBITDA adjusted for the \$10.2 million loss from early extinguishment of debt incurred in the third quarter ended September 30, 2012.
 For the year ended December 31, 2017, we define Adjusted EBITDA as EBITDA adjusted for (1) merger breakup fees, net of related merger costs, totaling \$5.8 million related to the previously proposed acquisition of Neff Corporation and the previously mentioned CEC transaction costs; and (2) a non-recurring \$25.4 million item associated with the premiums paid to repurchase and redeem previously outstanding 7% senior unsecured notes and the write-off of unamortized note discount and deferred transaction costs associated therewith.
-We define Adjusted EBITDA for the three month period ended June 30, 2018, as EBITDA adjusted for \$0.1 million of transaction costs related to recent acquisitions and for the last twelve month period ended June 30, 2018, as EBITDA adjusted for (1) merger breakup fees, net of related merger costs, totaling \$7.8 million related to the previously proposed acquisition of Neff Corporation and the recent acquisition costs; and (2) a non-recurring \$25.4 million item associated with the premiums paid to repurchase and redeem previously outstanding 7% senior unsecured notes and the write-off of unamortized note discount and deferred transaction costs associated therewith.
-We define Free Cash Flow as net cash provided by operating activities, less purchases of rental equipment, property and equipment, and acquisition of businesses, net of cash acquired, plus proceeds from sales of rental equipment and property and equipment.
+We define Adjusted EBITDA for the three month period ended December 31, 2018 and 2017, as EBITDA adjusted for \$0.3 million and \$0.7 million, respectively, of transaction costs related to recent acquisitions; and for the year ended December 31, 2018, as EBITDA adjusted for \$0.7 million related to recent acquisition transaction costs.

 We use EBITDA and Adjusted EBITDA in our business operations to, among other things, evaluate the performance of our business, develop budgets and measure our performance against those budgets.
 We also believe that analysts and investors use EBITDA and Adjusted EBITDA as supplemental measures to evaluate a company's overall operating performance.
 However, EBITDA and Adjusted EBITDA have material limitations as analytical tools and you should not consider them in isolation, or as substitutes for analysis of our results as reported under GAAP.
 We consider them useful tools to assist us in evaluating performance because they eliminate items related to capital structure, taxes and non-cash charges.
 The items that we have eliminated in determining EBITDA for the periods presented are interest expense, income taxes, depreciation of fixed assets (which includes rental equipment and property and equipment) and amortization of intangible assets and, in the case of Adjusted EBITDA, any other items described above applicable to the particular period.
 However, some of these eliminated items are significant to our business.
 For example, (i) interest expense is a necessary element of our costs and ability to generate revenue because we incur a significant amount of interest expense related to our outstanding indebtedness; (ii) payment of income taxes is a necessary element of our costs; and (iii) depreciation is a necessary element of our costs and ability to generate revenue because rental equipment is the single largest component of our total assets and we recognize a significant amount of depreciation expense over the estimated useful life of this equipment.
-Any measure that eliminates components of our capital structure and costs associated with carrying significant amounts of fixed assets on our consolidated balance sheet has material limitations as a performance measure.
-In light of the foregoing limitations, we do not rely solely on EBITDA and Adjusted EBITDA are not measurements of our financial performance under GAA
+Any measure that eliminates components of our capital structure and costs associated with carrying significant amount of fixed assets on our consolidated balance sheet has material limitations as a performance measure.
+In light of the foregoing limitations, we do not rely solely on EBITDA and Adjusted EBITDA as performance measures and also consider our GAAP results.